linuxerwang/pdf-quench/README.md

 $ sudo dpkg -i pdf-quench_1.0.4_all.deb

-To make sure all dependants are met:
+To make sure all dependencies are met:

 $ sudo apt-get install python-pygoocanvas python-poppler python-pypdf